s1061123/grafana-redis-proxy/README.md

 # what is this?

-This tool works as proxy between redis and grafana and enables grafana to visualize collectd's data, stored in redis with write_redis plugin.
+This tool works as proxy between redis and grafana and enables grafana to visualize redis data, e.g. collectd's data, stored in redis with write_redis plugin.
 This tools supports REST API for grafana's [simple-json-datasource](https://github.com/bergquist/fake-simple-json-datasource).

+Here is the example, speaked at OpenStack Summit Sydney 2017, [DMA(Distributed Monitoring and Analysis): Monitoring Practice and Lifecycle Management for Telecom](https://www.openstack.org/summit/sydney-2017/summit-schedule/events/19178/dmadistributed-monitoring-and-analysis-monitoring-practice-and-lifecycle-management-for-telecom).
+In this case, grafana shows redis DB's data that contains various stats data, collected by collectd.
 ![Grafana-redis-proxy sample usage](https://raw.githubusercontent.com/wiki/s1061123/grafana-redis-proxy/images/grafana-redis-proxy1.png)

 # Build